MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 Unless the UA decides to [gate this functionality behind installation](#gating-capability-behind-installation), the behaviour between calling the `install` method on a tab or on an installed application should not differ.
 The install method can be used in two different ways.

-1. `navigator.install(manifest_id, <install_url> [, <params>])`: This signature of the method requires the id of the application to be installed (`manifest_id`), and the installation location for the app (`install_url`).
+1. `navigator.install(manifest_id, <install_url> [, <params>])`: This signature of the method takes an id and install url and tries to install the web content at install_url.
+Installation will proceed if the following are true: a.
+The target web app links to a manifest. b.
+The target web app's manifest includes either an id or start_url. c.
+The id parameter matches the declared or resolved id of the target web app.
 This is the most common API use case the API for cross-origin scenarios.

-This will prompt for installation of the app if the requesting origin has installation permissions (see [security section](#integration-with-the-permissions-api)) and the target application has specified this domain in its `install_sources` manifest field.
+This will prompt for installation of the app if the requesting origin has installation permissions (see [security section](#integration-with-the-permissions-api)).

 #### **Parameters**